The video-first product page: when video should lead, not sit in a tab

 Re-rank, do not replace

 Video-first is not video-only.
-Photos still earn their place: they are quick, scannable, and better for some details.
-The point is to stop letting an old default decide the order.
-Rank the gallery by what actually resolves the doubt for that product; for a lot of categories, that puts a customer video first.
+Photos still earn their place: quick, scannable, better for the close-up detail.
+The point is to stop letting a decade-old default pick the order for you.
+Rank the gallery by what actually resolves the doubt for that product, and for plenty of categories that puts a customer video in slot one.
+The length of that lead video matters too: see the ideal length for a shoppable video.

 Sources & notes